stsaz/fmedia/README.md

 ## TERMINAL UI

 By default fmedia runs with a terminal UI, which shows information about the currently playing audio track and the currently playing audio position.
-User commands such as seeking are also supported, all supported commands are described in file "help-tui.txt".
+Hot keys are also supported, the most commonly used are:

+* `Space` for "Play/Pause"
+* `Right Arrow`/`Alt+Right Arrow`/`Ctrl+Right Arrow` to seek forward
+* `n` to play the next track
+* `s` to stop playback
+* `q` to quit fmedia
+* `h` to show all supported commands

 ## GRAPHICAL UI